Skip to main content

 }

-If you subclass StoreKitDelegate, make sure to pass in to Helium.shared.initialize!
+Make sure to pass your delegate in to Helium.shared.initialize!

 }